sfshaw/bootcamp357/README.md

 - I'd love to get more references and links to other resources throughout.
 - There is plenty of missing material
-- pls fix my mistakes
+- please fix my mistakes

 ### Contributors